Traditional Dress Of Delhi With Pictures For Men & Women

 People from many states have migrated to Delhi for trade, education, employment, and other reasons.
 They use various colours to create a strong culture.
 Delhi is a vibrant and fashionable city where the western way of life has a greater influence on children and adolescents.

-Traditional dress of women in Delhi
+Traditional Dress of Women in Delhi

 The mixed people have their own traditions when it comes to choosing costumes.
 The most envious women are those who wear a salwar-kameez with a dupatta.
 This outfit is extremely popular among young women in India.